Inhaber

-A Proprietor, or Inhaber, was a term used in the Habsburg military to denote special honors extended to a noble or aristocrat.
+Inhaber, or Proprietor, was a term used in the Habsburg military to denote special honors extended to a noble or aristocrat.
 The Habsburg army was organized on principles developed for the feudal armies in which regiments were raised by a wealthy noble, called the Inhaber (proprietor) who also acted as honorary colonel.
 Originally, he raised the regiment, funded its needs, and received a portion of its revenue, which might be plunder or loot.
 He also shared in its shame or its honors.
-The Prussian and Imperial Russian military adopted a similar system.